midlantica/LovelyBunchOfCoconuts/content/claims/abolish_the_senate.md

 ---
-title: "Abolish the Senate"
+title: 'Abolish the Senate'
-claim: "Abolish the Senate"
+claim: 'Abolish the Senate'
-translation: "Too much representation is dangerous."
+translation: 'Too much representation is dangerous.'
 ---

 ## "Abolish the Senate"